Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 We solve the problem for a wide class of toric surfaces, including the plane, quadric, toric del Pezzo, and Hirzebruch surfaces, for any divisor class, satisfying conditions of Lemma \ref{luc1}, and for all genera.

-The solution is given via tropical geometry in the style of \cite{M} and \cite{Shustin2005}: namely, using the Lefschetz principle, we pass to an equivalent problem over the field $\K$ of locally convergent complex Puiseux series, choose $|\Delta|+g-2$ points in a special position in $(\K^*)^2\subset\Tor_\K(P(\Delta))$, prove the correspondence theorem, which describes the plane tropical curves (called further on {\it unicuspidal}) obtained via the tropicalization of the counted algebraic curves, and computes the multiplicities of these tropical curves (i.e., the number of algebraic curves tropicalizing to the given tropical curve).
+The solution is given via tropical geometry in the style of \cite{M} and \cite{Shustin2005}: namely, using the Lefschetz principle, we pass to an equivalent problem over the field $\K$ of locally convergent complex Puiseux series, choose $|\partial\Delta\cap\Z^2|+g-2$ points in a special position in $(\K^*)^2\subset\Tor_\K(\Delta)$, prove the correspondence theorem, which describes the plane tropical curves (called further on {\it unicuspidal}) obtained via the tropicalization of the counted algebraic curves, and compute the multiplicities of these tropical curves (i.e., the number of algebraic curves tropicalizing to the given tropical curve).
 Moreover, we provide a suitable analogue of the Mikhalkin's lattice path algorithm allowing one, in a purely combinatorial way, to enumerate the unicuspidal tropical curves and compute their multiplicities.

-{\bf Proof of Lemma \ref{luc1}.} First of all notice that any curve in $V_{\Delta,g}(A_2)$ admits a deformation into a curve (also belonging to $V_{\Delta,g}(A_2)$) that has an ordinary cusp and $p_a(P(\Delta))-g-1$ nodes as its singularities.
-This follows from \cite[Theorem 1.1]{Shustin1998} (restated with the same proof for curves on an arbitrary normal surface).
-Namely, for a reduced curve $C\in|{\mathcal L}_{P(\Delta)}|$ define the number of virtual cusps (cf., \cite{Ku}) to be
+{\bf Proof of Lemma \ref{luc1}.} First of all notice that any curve in $V_{\Delta,g}(A_2)$ admits a deformation into a curve (also belonging to $V_{\Delta,g}(A_2)$) that has an ordinary cusp and $p_a(\Delta)-g-1$ nodes as its singularities.
+We derive this from \cite[Theorem 1.1]{Shustin1998} which confirms the existence of the above deformation in the case of curves in the plane under the condition

+where $d$ is the degree of the curves under consideration, $c$ the degree of the dual curves.
+Introducing the number of virtual cusps of a reduced, irreducible plane curve $C$ (cf., \cite{Ku}) to be

-(the definition of $\kappa$- and $\delta$-invariant can be found, for instance, in \cite[Section I.3.4]{GLS}).
-The sufficient condition for the required deformation reads as $c_{vir}\le-KC-4$ ($K$ being the canonical class of the surface).
-In our situation, $c_{vir}=1$ and $-KC=|\Delta|\ge5$; hence, the condition holds.
+(the definition of $\varkappa$- and $\delta$-invariants can be found, for instance, in \cite[Section I.3.4]{GLS}), we can convert inequality (\ref{e-new55}) into where $K$ is the canonical divisor class of the plane.
+The proof of \cite[Theorem 1.1]{Shustin1998} can easily be extended to the case of curves on an arbitrary toric surface with the same sufficient condition (\ref{e-new56}).
+In our situation, $k_{vir}=1$ and $-KC=|\partial\Delta\cap\Z^2|\ge5$; hence, the condition holds.

-We can triangulate $P(\Delta)\setminus{\mathcal Q}$ by diagonals.
-The resulting subdivision of $P(\Delta)$ is convex, i.e., lifts to a graph of a convex piecewise-linear function.
+We can triangulate $\Delta\setminus{\mathcal Q}$ by diagonals (i.e., chords joining vertices of $\Delta$) that may intersect only at vertices of $\Delta$.
+The resulting subdivision of $\Delta$ is convex, i.e., lifts to a graph of a convex piecewise-linear function.
 We, furthermore, orient the adjacency tree so that ${\mathcal Q}$ is a source, then extend the induced partial order on the polygons of the subdivision up to some linear order.
 Notice that, for each triangle, at most two edges of the adjacency graph are incoming.